sbercloud-terraform/terraform-provider-sbercloud/docs/resources/networking_secgroup_rule.md

   * __vrrp__

 * `port_range_min` - (Optional, String, ForceNew) The lower part of the allowed port range, valid integer value needs to be between 1 and 65535.
+This parameter and `ports` are alternative.
 Changing this creates a new security group rule.

 * `port_range_max` - (Optional, Int, ForceNew) The higher part of the allowed port range, valid integer value needs to be between 1 and 65535.
+This parameter and `ports` are alternative.
+Changing this creates a new security group rule.

+* `ports` - (Optional, String, ForceNew) Specifies the allowed port value range, which supports single port (80), continuous port (1-30) and discontinous port (22, 3389, 80) The valid port values is range form `1` to `65,535`.
   Changing this creates a new security group rule.

 * `remote_ip_prefix` - (Optional, String, ForceNew) The remote CIDR, the value needs to be a valid CIDR (i.e. 192.168.0.0/16).
 Changing this creates a new security group rule.